top of page

 What Is the One Big Beautiful Bill?

-The OBBBA is a comprehensive tax and spending package that builds on the TCJA, which temporarily lowered income tax rates, doubled the standard deduction, and introduced business-friendly provisions like bonus depreciation.
+The OBBBA is a comprehensive tax and spending package that builds on the TCJA.
+The TCJA temporarily lowered income tax rates, doubled the standard deduction, and introduced business-friendly provisions like bonus depreciation.
 With many TCJA provisions set to expire at the end of 2025, the OBBBA aims to make these changes permanent while adding new tax incentives, such as:

 • “No Tax on Tips” and “No Tax on Overtime” deductions